-The team of 6 for the IMO is finalised towards the end of May after a training and selection camp held at Oundle School.
+The team of 6 for the IMO is finalised towards the end of May after a training and selection camp held at Tonbridge School.
 This camp is attended by the 8 or 9 students selected at the end of the Trinity camp.
-This camp has been held at Oundle from 2002 onwards, with a similar camp being held at Trinity in 2001.
+This camp was held at Oundle School from 2002 to 2014, with a similar camp being held at Trinity in 2001.

 A final camp for the IMO team is held immediately before the IMO; when possible, that final camp is a joint camp with the Australian team and the Mathematics Ashes competition is held at that camp.

 In addition to the main UKMT mentoring schemes, there is an Advanced Mentoring Scheme for those students working closest to IMO level.
 This scheme works in the same way as the other mentoring schemes.
 Students are selected for it based on performances at the Oxford camp and in BMO1 and BMO2.
 Performances on mentoring sheets are not part of the selection criteria for international competitions.